Why We Deserve a Decent Tremors TV Series

 3. The One We Almost Had

-I can't tell you how many times I watched the above video daydreaming about how great this series could have been.
-For one, it was set to star Kevin freakin' Bacon, so it was already infallible.
-The preview already looked to be better quality than the film franchise, even the latest installment, A Cold Day in Hell.
+We almost had a series that was set to star Kevin freakin' Bacon.
+That is already infallible.
+The preview looked to be better quality than the film franchise, even the latest installment, A Cold Day in Hell.
 Of course, there was going to be a lot to explain away like the fact that the series' de facto star Burt Gummer was nowhere to be seen along with the five sequels that created the Tremors lore.
 Still, This series looked like a Tremors series done right, and all we got was a lousy trailer.

 I don't have any insider knowledge, but my conspiracy theory is that the studio that makes the movies saw how great this series looked and put a kibosh on it before it hurt the films' legacies.